 Bicycle dooring accidents are increasingly common as more people are choosing the healthier and greener option of riding a bike versus piling into their car.
 Dooring accidents occur when a person in a motor vehicle opens their door without checking for approaching bicyclist, causing the bicyclist to either hit the open door or swerve into traffic to avoid it.
 Although many localities have bicycle-dooring laws, many motorists still recklessly open their vehicle doors into the path of these unsuspecting bicyclists.

-Rosenfeld Injury Lawyers has experience with bicycle dooring cases involving injured cyclists-- in Chicago and across Illinois.
+Rosenfeld Injury Lawyers LLC has experience with bicycle dooring cases involving injured cyclists-- in Chicago and across Illinois.
 If you were injured when a motorist opened their vehicle door into your path of travel we can help you get compensation for your medical expenses and lost wages.
 Complete this form for a free review of your case with a Chicago bike-dooring lawyer.

 Prevalence Of Bike Dooring Accidents